Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/conflicts.md

 badge: enterprise
 ---

-A conflict is a potential issue in composite configuration.
+A conflict is a potential issue in combined configuration.
 For example, there might be a name conflict between services, or the existance of consumer credentials, which become available to all members of a control plane group.